will-bell/super-model/README.md

 `python experiments\main_results.py`

 Otherwise, you can run this function which doesn't take forever.
 The model doesn't actually require any inverse kinematics since the configuration space and the workspace are one-to-one but it does run the same algorithm.
-The model just learns to return the output.
+The model just learns to return the output, but it demonstrates the use of the automatic differentiation and backpropagation algorithms for setting up the optimal control problem.

 `python experiments\point_mass\point_mass_learn_kinematics.py`